 - Set flags on certain types of spends and behaviors to notify you immediately when problems occur

 - Give your employees the ability to use mobile technology to create and submit expense reports on the road—reducing error rates by filing expenses while they’re still fresh in the employee’s mind

 - Automatically submit invoices to your ERP, significantly reducing the need for manual input

 - Develop reports more quickly and get a better handle on your company’s cash flow, immediately seeing what your liabilities are

 - Archive invoices, receipts, and other proofs electronically, for as long as it’s required, without taking up physical space

-Digital AP gives you the ability to control spend, which reduces risk, increases compliance, makes tax management easier, and cut off bad spend before it happens.
+Automated, cloud-based AP gives you the ability to reduce risk, increase compliance, make tax management easier, and cut off bad spend before it happens.